recallai/teams-transcript/README.md

 Copy everything in curl.json, open a new terminal, and run the curl command.

----

-You need a total of 3 terminals open.
+Let the bot into the meeting.
 Both real-time and async transcription are now available to you.